unovue/radix-vue/docs/content/components/tabs.md

 ---

-outline: deep
-metaTitle: Tabs
+title: Tabs
-metaDescription: A set of layered sections of content—known as tab panels—that are displayed one at a time.
+description: A set of layered sections of content—known as tab panels—that are displayed one at a time.
 name: tabs
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel
 ---